 This experienced nurse consultant will discuss how defense attorneys and providers can use our "lessons learned" in litigation (downstream intelligence) to help the organization evaluate the reliability of their systems upstream and proactively identify and respond to areas of concern, thus improving the delivery of care/outcomes and (hopefully) mitigating risk for future litigation.

 Alicia Davis, RN, LNCC, Med Law Advisory Partners, Nashville, TN

 ||Lunch (On your own)

 Please join us at Martin’s Bar-B-Que Joint, 410 4th Avenue South.
 Martin’s is within walking distance of the hotel.
-This event is limited to 50 people.
+This event is SOLD OUT.

 ||Battling Hydra, The 9-Headed Monster: Understanding Today’s Class Action and Multi-Facility Litigation Trends

 This session will examine recent class action cases and multi-facility litigation against the senior care industry.
 Topics to be covered include class actions alleging a corporate pattern of understaffing and ADA claims for residents aging in place; “Tester” lawsuits asserting fair housing and ADA discrimination claims by potential deaf residents who need ASL interpretation; wage and hour claims; and privacy law violations in the biometric data front.
 In addition to addressing trends in recent class actions and multi-facility litigations, this session will provide recommended risk mitigation strategies.